Moving to New Zealand from the US: Complete guide for 2026

 Student visas

-US students can apply for a fee-paying student visa (NZD $850) with proof of enrollment and funds, valid for up to 4 years and renewable if studies continue.
-The Exchange student visa also costs NZD $850, is processed faster, and allows tuition-free study for up to 4 years, but isn’t renewable.
+US students can apply for a fee-paying student visa (NZD $850) with proof of enrollment and funds.
+It is valid for up to four years and renewable if studies continue.
+Other sponsored or pathway student visa options exist, depending on the study programme and provider.

 Family visas

-Got family in NZ?
-The Parent retirement resident visa offers residency if you invest NZD $1 million over 4 years, have NZD $500,000 in funds, and earn NZD $60,000+ annually.
+For those with family in NZ, the Parent Retirement Resident Visa offers residency if you invest NZD $1 million over four years, have NZD $500,000 in funds, and earn NZD $60,000+ annually.
 For kids under 24, the Dependent Child visa supports those who are single and financially reliant.
 All options require strong documentation and character clearance.

 How to apply for a New Zealand visa as a US citizen

-If you’re a US citizen planning to immigrate to New Zealand from the US, the visa process might seem daunting at first.
-Here’s how to navigate it step by step.
+If you're a US citizen planning to immigrate to New Zealand from the US, the visa process is structured in three steps.

-Step 2: Gather your documents and pay the fee.
-Have your passport, health and character records, and any required proof like a job offer or school acceptance ready to upload.
-Then pay the visa fee through official channels and keep a receipt for tracking.
+Step 2: Gather documents and pay the fee.
+Have your passport, health and character records, and any required proof (job offer or school acceptance) ready to upload.
+Pay the fee through official channels and keep a receipt.

-Step 3: Submit and track your application.
-Submit your application online (or by post if required) and double-check for errors to avoid delays.
-After submission, monitor your status and respond quickly to any additional requests or interview calls.
+Step 3: Submit and track.
+Submit online (or by post if required) and double-check for errors.
+Monitor your status and respond quickly to any additional requests.

 NOTE!
 Processing times vary – NZeTA is often within 72 hours, visitor visa decisions can be about 80% within 13 days, AEWV about 80% within 6.5 weeks, and residence pathways can run several months.
 Check Immigration New Zealand for current processing times.